Plesetsk Cosmodrome: Overview

 The Soyuz rocket, Cosmos-3M, Rokot, Tsyklon, and Angara are launched from the Plesetsk Cosmodrome.
 The heavy Proton and Zenit rockets can only be land-launched from Baikonur (Zenit may also be launched at sea).
+As of 26 December 2017, all Zenit launches are discontinued and all activities are suspended.

 History

 Plesetsk Cosmodrome was originally developed by the Soviet Union as a launch site for intercontinental ballistic missiles under the leadership and supervision of lieutenant general Galaktion Alpaidze.
 On 11 January 1957, the Soviet government passed the resolution about the foundation of a special military object with the secret name "Angara".
 This secret object had to be situated in Plesetsk District, Arkhangelsk Oblast.
 It was named after the town of Plesetsk.
 The first Soviet Combat formation of intercontinental ballistic missiles R-7 of general designer Sergei Korolev had to be located in that place, in thick northern taiga to the south of Arkhangelsk.
 The official birthday of the proving ground was 15 July 1957.
 That day Colonel Gregorjev assumed his post as the missile unit commander.
 By 15 July 1961, four missile complexes for R-7 ICBMs were at combat status.

-In January 1963, a joint decision of the Central Committee of the Communist Party of the Soviet Union and the USSR Council of Ministers created the "Research Proving Ground missile and space weapons USSR Ministry of Defense" near the Ilez railway station, Belsky District of Arkhangelsk Oblast.
+In January 1963, a joint decision of the Central Committee of the Communist Party of the Soviet Union and the USSR Council of Ministers created the "Research Proving Ground missile and space weapons USSR Ministry of Defense" near the Ilez railway station, Velsky District of Arkhangelsk Oblast.
 In the summer of 1963, the state leadership decided to use the Plesetsk launch facilities for launching spacecraft.
 In September 1963, the Council of Ministers of the USSR 3rd ALM and NIIP converted to "53 minutes Research Proving Ground".
 Three test management, employees of combat duty, tests of rocket and space complexes, holding and processing of telemetry and trajectory measurements.

 And from 1964, on the basis of rocket connection started the establishment of research proving ground missiles and space weapons.
 Such conversion were the favourable geographical location and a significant number of systems already deployed by the end of 1964 were on duty, four launchers R-7A, seven PU P-16U, and three PU R-9A.
 Since then, the landfill has developed in two directions: rocket and space.